 You are likely to run into three different kinds of screen display panels.
 Twisted nematic (TN) panels are usually the cheapest, and they offer the quickest response times for gamers.
 In-plane switching (IPS) display panels and indium gallium zinc oxide (IGZO) display panels offer a wider variety of colors.
 They are good for digital artists, but they are not optimized for gaming.
 Typically, IPS and IGZO have slower response times, meaning that you will have to wait a few more milliseconds for the effects of a click or keystroke to be shown on the screen.

 If you play any games with real-time elements, higher response times can seriously affect your performance.
 A display’s refresh rate is measured in hertz, and it represents the number of unique frames that the display can show every second.
 Most laptops display at 60 Hz, meaning that they can display images at 60 frames per second.
 Some gaming laptops have higher refresh rates, but they typically require stronger GPUs and other components, so they are more expensive.
+If you’re on the lookout for a laptop with a high refresh rate screen check out our guide on the best 240hz gaming laptops.

 How Do You Choose the Right Laptop Screen for Gaming?